 In addition, it is important to keep in mind that immigration issues can impact staff as well.
 Learn more about this topic from our section on social-emotional support for staff.

-For more information on recent immigration policy changes and immigration impacts on students, see our strategies for keeping up with current events and policy changes, as well as the following:
+For more information on recent immigration policy changes and immigration impacts on students, see our strategies for keeping up with current events and policy changes.

 Separation and reunification